Continuous Learning for Android Malware Detection: Case Study

 \section{Case Study}

 In this section, we use a case study to illustrate why our scheme can maintain better performance than the best prior method for active learning.

-Even the best baseline method, SVM with uncertainty sampling, cannot avoid many spikes of high false negative rates (FNR) as shown in Figure~\ref{fig:ours-svm-unc-cnt50}.
-In November 2015, the FNR of SVM is over 62\%.
-After looking into the samples, we find that 43\% of the false negative samples are in a ransomware family, and 98\% of the ransomware samples were misclassified by SVM.
-On the other hand, our technique only misclassifies 5\% of ransomware in the same month.
+Even the best baseline method, SVM with uncertainty sampling, cannot avoid many spikes of high false negative rates (FNR) as shown in Figure~\ref{fig:ours-svm-unc-cnt200}.
+Figure~\ref{fig:ransomware-case} shows that, in June 2014, for both SVM and our scheme, the F1 score has dropped to $0.79$ and $0.83$ respectively, and the FNR is over 28\%.
+After looking into the samples, we find that 47\% of the false negative samples are in a ransomware family Mecor, and 100\% of the Mecor samples were misclassified by both SVM and our model.
+However, our scheme is able to quickly recover from the drift, by selecting Mecor samples in June, July, and October 2014 for labeling.
+Since we add these samples to the training set and continuously train our classifier, the F1 score of our model immediately goes back to 0.94 in July 2014.
+In comparison, the SVM uncertainty sampling scheme fails to select any Mecor ransomware samples despite the high FNR for the family, and the F1 score remains low for the rest of 2014.